hvduoc/thoatno/README.md

 # Run and deploy your AI Studio app

-This contains everything you need to run your app locally and deploy to Vercel.
+This contains everything you need to run your app locally.

 View your app in AI Studio: https://ai.studio/apps/drive/1eQ014coyaw8Rrh0wF2TkbTN5SjElrxip